post-hero-img

 Faceted search is for you if you have a large product catalog or a big content base.
 In both cases, you want to avoid frustrated users looking through page upon page upon page if what they are looking for could be easily found with faceting.

-Does Faceted Search Improve User Experience?
+Faceted Search Improve User Experience

 Having a pleasant user experience will directly affect how likely they are to come back.
 With a large catalog of products or many pages of content, facets can be the difference between a happy user who comes back or a frustrated user who leaves.